Frame measurement note for Texas roof work

 ACV vs RCV — the plain-English version

 On a brand-new roof, ACV and RCV are basically identical (no depreciation to deduct).
-On a 5-year-old roof, the gap is small.
-On a 15-year-old roof, the gap can be five figures — sometimes the difference between "claim approved, project starts next week" and "we need to talk about $11,000 you weren't planning to spend."
+On a newer roof, the gap is small.
+On an older roof, the gap can be significant — sometimes the difference between a covered-scope decision and an out-of-pocket amount you were not planning to spend.
+How much depends entirely on your policy terms and how the carrier calculates depreciation.

 The DFW carrier reality in 2025–2026